kai-tub/old_dotfiles/README.md

 sudo apt-get update
 sudo apt-get install flatpak
 ```
-Then run `bash flatpak/install_gui_applications` to install all GUI applications.
+Then re-run `./install` to install all GUI applications.
 (Doesn't require root)

 Do not forget to add `megasync` to the autostart configuration, if desired:
 ```bash